 But is consolidation working for customers?
-Litera Microsystems conducted some attendee surveys, and according to our preliminary results, firms are consolidating vendors for three reasons: to simplify their lawyers’ workflows, streamline troubleshooting and customer service, and reduce overall costs.
-These have been our driving motivations, and we’re glad to hear that customers are seeing the benefits.
+Litera Microsystems conducted some attendee surveys and according to our preliminary results, firms are consolidating vendors for three reasons: to simplify their lawyers’ workflows, streamline troubleshooting & customer service and reduce overall costs.
+These have been our driving motivations and we’re glad to hear that customers are seeing the benefits.

 With the addition of Workshare and Doxly to the Litera Microsystems stable, we can’t wait to see how document drafting and transaction management tools will combine to provide a seamless, pain-free way to execute agreements.

-While at ILTACON, what stood out in conversations at the booths and casual chats while walking between events (or taking the super golf carts sponsored by Litera Microsystems) was the importance of simplifying.
+Whilst at ILTACON, what really stood out in conversations at the booths and casual chats walking between events (or taking the superb Litera Microsystems sponsored golf carts) was the importance of simplifying.
 Simplifying what?
-Everything from workflows to product support, technology updates, vendor relationships, and, of course, the work itself, from generating flawless documents to managing transactions effortlessly.
+Everything from workflows, product support, technology updates, vendor relationships and, of course, to the work itself, from generating flawless documents to managing transactions effortlessly.

-From first draft to final delivery, we can now offer you products and services that will make your work—and your life—simpler and easier than ever.
+From first draft to final delivery, we can now offer you products and services that will make your work—and your life—simpler and easier than ever, so you can spend more time on what really matters.
 If you didn’t catch up with us at ILTACON, or would like more information about the acquisition by Litera Microsystems, then contact us today for a demo or a conversation.